This article was written by John T. Pregler

 This article was published in the Spring 2020 Baseball Research Journal

-In 1877, an auburn-haired 20-year-old from St. Louis, Missouri, took the field for George McManus’s St. Louis Brown Stockings, becoming the 362nd player to debut in professional baseball.
+In 1877, an auburn-haired 20-year-old from St. Louis, Missouri, took the field for George McManus’s St. Louis Brown Stockings.
 The career of baseballist Thomas Joseph “Tom” Loftus parallels the story of the first 35 years of pro ball.
 Born on November 15, 1856, Loftus was a minor- and major-league baseball player, team captain, scout, manager, league organizer, club owner, and magnate.1

 Over his career, Loftus helped develop numerous players in the minors whom he would go on to coach, manage, or play against in the majors: Hall of Famers Charles Radbourn, Charles Comiskey, and Rube Waddell, and other players like Tom “Sleeper” Sullivan, Joe Quinn and Billy Sullivan, to name but a few.2

 Toward the end of Loftus’s career, he stood shoulder to shoulder with Ban Johnson and Charles Comiskey during the rise of the American League and was at the center of some of the most pivotal events during that first critical year in 1899.
 He is the American League’s forgotten founding father.